There is someone lies dead in the bushes,

 he'd murdered Wanda Lopez and kept mocking

-Carlos De Luna who would have to pay.
+Carlos DeLuna who would have to pay.

-and the jury were retiring.
+until at last the jury were retiring.

-When the jurors came back out,
+Eventually the jurors came back out

-'Guilty beyond a reasonable doubt'.
+'Guilty beyond a reasonable doubt.'

 'It was Hernandez; they can't even place me